 Not much changes in Scotland.
 It’s desolate and full of the decedents of violent, clannish sorts that speak with an unappealing brogue.
 It always has been that way.
-The northern wasteland is also the original place of far too many Americans.
+It is also the original place of far too many Americans.
 Little wonder, then, that Starz would pick up “Outlander” for a premium treatment.

 And premium treatment it is!
 We have battles, romance, and impressive cinematography.
 Perhaps most important, we also have a something of feminist narrative.
 Our protagonist, Claire Randall (Caitriona Balfe), is the generic TV heroine with a heart of gold.
 She’s drop dead gorgeous, affluent, and volunteers as a nurse.
 Think Lady Sybil Branson of “Downton Abbey.”